ur-cristiano-fc/ur-cristiano-fc.github.io/pages/write-for-us.md

 Welcome to the official page of **[Ur Cristiano](https://ur-cristiano-fc.github.io/)** — a dedicated platform for Cristiano Ronaldo content, football analysis, lifestyle stories, and trending sports updates.

-Our site currently has a **Domain Authority (DA) of 12**, making it a growing and valuable platform for guest contributors, SEO writers, and football enthusiasts.
+Our site currently has a **Domain Authority (DA) of 12**, and **Domain Age is 12 years**, making it a growing and valuable platform for guest contributors, SEO writers, and football enthusiasts.

 For submissions or inquiries, contact us at: **[ur.cristiano.help@gmail.com](mailto:ur.cristiano.help@gmail.com)**